 Functional allocation of expenses - The costs of providing various programs and other activities has been reported on a functional basis in the accompanying statement of activities and changes in net assets.
 The statement of functional expense presents the natural classification detail of expense by function.
 Accordingly, certain costs have been allocated among the programs and supporting services benefited.
 Directly identifiable expenses are charged to programs and supporting services.
 Expenses related to more than one function are charged to program and supporting services on the basis of personnel activity and other appropriate allocation methods.
 General and administrative expenses include those expenses that are not directly identifiable with any other specific function but provide for the overall support and direction of the Organization and are allocated based on personnel or other appropriate indicators.
-Salaries and related expenses are allocated based on square footage.
+Salaries and related expenses are allocated based on an analysis performed by management of time and effort.
+Occupancy and depreciation expenses are allocated based on square footage.
 All other expenses are allocated based on full time equivalents.